-8.1.5 - Character encoding
+8.1.5 Character encoding

 In Textfields with fixed length, special characters are not permitted.
-Only characters that are translated in one byte using the UTF-8 encoding, are allowed.
+Only printable characters (U+0020 to U+007E) that are translated in one byte using the UTF-8 encoding, are allowed.

 Textfields with a variable length may contain special characters.
 The strings must be encoded using UTF-8 transformation.